fra-blo/radio/README.md

 The following synoptic presents links between main hardware parts:<br/>
 <img src="images/Synoptique hardware radio.jpg" width="500"/>
-For memory (or to duplicate the project), schematics showing each connection between Teensy and selectors/buttons/LEDs are below presented:<br/>
+<br/>For memory (or to duplicate the project), schematics showing each connection between Teensy and selectors/buttons/LEDs are below presented:<br/>
 <img src="images/teensy_hardware_schematic.png" width="1000"/>
 The main principle to detect the position of each switch (performed by teensy software) is the same as a **matrix keyboard**:
 1. A 5V is generated on teensy pin B0, B1 & B2 being @ 0V